cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 That relies on your third-party api having a decent sandbox that you can test against.
 You'll need to think about:

-* how do you clean up?  running dozens of tests dozens of times a day in dev and CI will start filling the sandbox with test data. s i can't, how much data will start piling up in the sandbox
+* how do you clean up?
+Running dozens of tests dozens of times a day in dev and CI will start filling the sandbox with test data.

 * is the sandbox slow and annoying to test against?  are devs going to be annoyed at waiting for integration tests to finish on their machines, or